sowmyathogiti/Healthify/README.md

 - 	In Healthify-NWMSU app we used set of technologies, software, and tools like java, java scripting, CSS, Html, pwa, XML which were used in the development and deployment of apps.

-- **JAVA:**

-	As Java being a platform independent language, we developed Healthify-NWMSU application using java, which will help app to be deploy on any platform.
-So that it will be flexible for all kind of users.
-We used Java in Healthify-NWMSU app mainly in challenges like to count number of sleep hours, time management

 - **Java Scripting:**

 	As we all know JavaScript frameworks are well-suited to app development, as they can be used across a number of platforms, including iOS, Android, and Windows.